Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 imperfections.
 Watching what I eat and

-avoid nutritional deficiencies is crucial since exercise is out of question for
+avoid nutritional deficiencies is crucial since exercise is out of the question for

 some time, so I try to stay active within my energy limits.

-I am under my care and hoping to get back on a new track.
+I am under my own care and hoping to get back on a new track.
 Before

 I leave I wanted to share that University of East Anglia and Oxford Biodynamics